 - If the intercept destination is busy or in DND mode and therefore cannot receive the call: - a) When the call was intercepted via Intercept Routing-No Answer, the call is sent back to the original destination and continues to ring at the original destination until answered. - b) When the call was intercepted via Intercept Routing-Busy and arrived through an ELCOT/LCOT or T1 (LCOT/GCOT) card, the call waits at the original destination.
 If the extension has Call Waiting activated, the user will hear a call waiting tone.
 When the call arrived on any other card, the caller hears a busy tone. - c) When the call was intercepted via Intercept Routing-DND and arrived through an ELCOT/LCOT or T1 (LCOT/GCOT) card, the call waits at the original destination and it rings.
-When the call arrived through any other card, the caller hears a busy tone. - If the intercept destination can, but does not, answer the call: The call continues to ring at the intercept destination until answered. - Intercept Routing-Busy/DND on/off Intercept Routing-Busy and Intercept Routing-DND can each be enabled or disabled for the entire system, through system programming.
-If enabled, calls will be routed to the appropriate destination.
-If disabled, a call to an extension which is busy or in DND mode will be handled as described below, depending on the type of CO line card carrying the call. - $\rightarrow$ 2.16.6 [10-5] Miscellaneous - $\rightarrow$ Intercept-Intercept Routing Busy (Destination is busy)

-- $\rightarrow$ Intercept-Intercept Routing DND (Destination sets DND) - a) ELCOT/LCOT or T1 (LCOT/GCOT) Card: The caller will hear a ringback tone.
-If busy, the extension will not ring.
-If in DND mode, the extension will ring. - b) All Other CO Line Cards: The caller will hear a busy tone. - Idle Extension Hunting
+When the call arrived through any other card, the caller hears a busy tone. - If the intercept destination can, but does not, answer the call: - The call continues to ring at the intercept destination until answered. - Intercept Routing-DND on/off - Intercept Routing-DND can each be enabled or disabled for the entire system, through system programming.
+If enabled, calls will be routed to the appropriate destination. - If disabled, a call to an extension which is in DND mode will be handled as described below, depending on the type of line carrying the call. - → 2.16.6 [10-4] Miscellaneous-Intercept-Intercept Routing DND (Destination sets DND) - ELCOT/LCOT or T1 (LCOT/GCOT) Card: The caller will hear a ringback tone.
+If in DND mode, the extension will ring. - b) All other lines: An outside caller will hear a busy tone and an extension caller will hear a DND tone.